g-eoj/ssu_preserves/README_UPDATED.md

 # SHIP 2017 Project

+Details the changes made to this branch.
+Consult the original README for setup and usage instructions.

 ## Updates to Classify

-The following improvements were made to classify.py and classify_directory.py in order test the model's performance
+The following improvements were made to classify.py and classify_directory.py in order test the model's performance.

 #### classify.py